-So there we were, fully stuffed from breakfast and just about over the fact that my newly arrived friend had been overcharged on a meter by around 750 Baht.
+…So there we were, fully stuffed from breakfast and just about over the fact that my newly arrived friend had been overcharged on a taxi meter by around 750 Baht.

 In truth, I had forgotten which way the palace gate was, and ended up walking the long way around.
-The one thing about Bangkok that immediately lands tourists in trouble is not having a clue where they are going.
+And if it’s one thing about Bangkok that immediately lands tourists in front of the scammer radar is not having a clue where they are going.

-One guy approached us in a very cool manner and said, “The entrance is over there, but you can’t get in now, it’s not open until 3pm because the monks are praying.
+One guy approached us in a very cool manner and said, “The entrance is over there, but you can’t get in now.
+The Palace not open until 3pm because monk are praying.
 But you can go to….”

-Even a security “looking” guard outside the palace tried to stop us just yards from the door.
-It was of course bull, yet very believable bull for the unsuspecting tourists who were falling for it left, right and centre, and no doubt missing the palace visit altogether because it really does close at 3.30pm.
+Even a security (sort of) guard outside the Palace tried to stop us just yards from the door.
+It was of course all bull****, yet very convincing for the unsuspecting tourists who were falling for it left, right and centre in front of our eyes, and no doubt missing the Palace visit altogether because it really does close at 3.30pm.

-Had it not been for the variation between stories, it is very possible we may have fallen for the scam, particularly because so many people were saying the same thing.
+Had it not been for the variation between stories, it is very possible that we may have fallen for the scam, particularly because so many people were saying the same thing.